Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Observations

 \subsection{Host-Galaxy Photometry}

 IR and UV photometry were obtained for all LFBOT host galaxies from the Near-Earth Object Wide-field Infrared Survey Explorer mission (NEOWISE; \citealt{neowise}) on the {\em Wide-field Infrared Survey Explorer} space telescope (\wise), and the {\em Galaxy Evolution Explorer} (\galex; \citealt{galex}), respectively.
 Optical photometry for the host galaxies was obtained from the Legacy Survey Data Release 10 \citep{legacy}.
 The host galaxy of AT2023vth does not have Legacy Survey optical photometry, so we used optical photometry from Pan-STARRS DR2 (PS1; \citealt{panstarrs}).
 We also used {\it Hubble Space Telescope (HST)} photometry from \citet{chrimesfhn} for AT2023fhn.
+All the {\galex} data used in this paper can be found in MAST: \dataset[10.17909/zktz-mn64]{http://dx.doi.org/10.17909/zktz-mn64}.
 For the photometry in all bands, we required a signal-to-noise ratio (SNR) greater than 5 for a detection.
+We choose this SNR to include several marginal GALEX and WISE detections, while excluding a few measurements with errors of over 0.5 mag.
+Choosing a stricter cutoff would make the fit far more uncertain as we lose a significant number of data points, but a looser cutoff would have little effect as the new points would have large errors, which the fitting process accounts for.
+We display cutouts of the host galaxies in Figure~\ref{fig:cutouts}.